 To see if your media coverage is driving web traffic, we used to go directly to the referral traffic report.
 This report showed a breakdown of sessions from people who came to your domain by clicking on a backlink in an article.
-Under the traffic acquisition report in GA4, you can see a breakdown of website traffic by session default channel grouping where referral traffic is listed, but since you can’t click into the referral traffic to see the specific referring sites, the analysis seems to stop here.
+Under the traffic acquisition report in GA4, you can see a breakdown of website traffic by session default channel grouping where referral traffic is listed, but now that link isn’t clickable, so you’ll need to apply filters to dig deeper into this data set.

 2. Social Media Traffic by Platform

 Next up, we have social media traffic by platform.
-This report is important to show which social platforms are reaching our clients’ customers.
-Just like in the referral traffic example, GA4’s traffic acquisition report doesn’t break down the specific social media channels driving users to the website.
+This report is important to show which social platforms are best for reaching our clients’ customers.
+Similar to the referral traffic example, GA4’s traffic acquisition report doesn’t break down the specific social media channels driving users to the website.
 Instead, it categorizes all of them under Organic Social.
-If you want to show the performance of individual social media channels, you’ll need to build another free-form report under the Explore tab.
+If you want to show the performance of individual social media channels, you’ll need to follow similar steps as the ones in the referral traffic example.

 3. Top-Performing Blogs

 PR teams often look for blogs that are generating the most website traffic and engagement to use in media outreach or for social media content.
 Previously in Universal Analytics, this was found under the content drilldown report.
 GA4 provides a report called “pages and screens” that pulls data for the top-performing overall pages, which is useful but doesn’t give us the breakdown of the blog itself.